sphinx-doc/sphinx/doc/usage/extensions/duration.rst

    :type: :code-py:`str | bool`
    :default: :code-py:`'sphinx_reading_durations.json'`

-   Write all reading durations to a JSON file in the output directory.
+   Write all reading durations to a JSON file in :attr:`~sphinx.application.Sphinx.outdir`.
-   The file contents are dict-like and contain the document file paths (relative to ``outdir``) as and reading durations in seconds as values.
+   The file contents are dict-like and contain the document file paths (relative to :attr:`~sphinx.application.Sphinx.outdir`) as keys and reading durations in seconds as values.
 Set this value to an empty string or ``False`` to disable writing the file, or set it to a relative path to customize it.

    This may be useful for testing and setting a limit on reading times.